DOI-USGS/asc-public-docs/docs/how-to-guides/software-management/releases/isis-release-process.md

     - [ ] The ISIS github actions auto-cherrypick ***bugfixes*** and ***non-breaking features*** to this branch.
 Note which ones have been successfully cherrypicked.
     - [ ] **Manually cherrypick** any bugfixes/features from `dev` that could not be automatically merged by the github actions.

+??? example "CI/CD: Cherry-Picking"

+    [`gitub-cherrypick.yml`](https://github.com/DOI-USGS/ISIS3/blob/dev/.github/workflows/github-cherrypick.yml) attempts to auto-cherrypick bugfixes to the next LTS branch, and bugfixes + non-breaking features to the next Prod branch, as the changes are merged into the Dev branch.
+Identifies bugfixes and/or non-breaking features by the checkboxes from the PR template.
+Not all changes are automatically resolveable, so make sure to manually cherry-pick any remaining changes that need to be included in LTS or Prod.

+    Triggered by pushes (including merged-PRs) to dev.

+    When a major update is made, make sure the script in github-cherrypick.yml can still find the latest LTS and Production branches (to cherry-pick to) correctly.

 !!!
 Success ""

     Move on to step 2 after any functional changes have been merged.